Camera Sensor Networks

 Project Summary

-Figure: the CITRIC mote
+Figure: the CITRIC mote and the iPhone

 The main challenge in this setting is that each node alone has limited power and computational capabilities.
 Standard computer vision algorithms (e.g., Structure from Motion, target tracking, object recognition, etc.) are centralized and are not suitable for direct deployement, because they would quickly exhaust the resources of a single node.
 In order to perform more complex and demanding tasks, the nodes therefore need to collaborate by means of distributed algorithms.
 Again, standard algorithms from the Sensor Network community (e.g. averaging consensus) cannot be directly employed, due to the special structures arising in computer vision applications.

-2. Camera network localization and calibration: when the field-of-view's of two cameras intersect, they can estimate their relative pose by using two-views epipolar geometry.
-We propose algorithms that, given the noisy pose estimates between pairs of cameras, are able to consistently localize each camera in the network.
+4. Camera network localization and calibration: when the field-of-view's of two cameras intersect, they can estimate their relative pose by using two-views epipolar geometry.
+We proposed algorithms that, given the noisy pose estimates between pairs of cameras, are able to consistently localize each camera in the network.
 Moreover, we propose algorithms that can also calibrate the internal parameters of the cameras by exploting the presence of a small number of already calibrated cameras in the network.

 Consensus on manifolds